secureCodeBox/scanner-webapplication-arachni/README.md

 # About

 This is a self contained µService utilizing the Arachni Web Scanner for the secureBox Application.
-To learn more about the WPScan scanner itself visit [arachni-scanner.com].
+To learn more about the Arachni scanner itself visit [arachni-scanner.com].

 ## Arachni parameters
 To hand over supported parameters through api usage, you can set following attributes: